adunc7/wonder/README.md

 3. The agent greets you initially with a request for a prompt.
 4. Hold the mic button and speak your request.
 When finished released the mic button.
 5. Speak your request.
 6. The agent begins execution and will notify the user of updates.
+7. "Your story is complete" - Reload the page to view the new story.

 ## Troubleshooting
 1. Reload the page